Bertini theorems revisited: Introduction

-In this manuscript, all rings will be assumed to be commutative (with unity) and Noetherian.
-If $k$ is a field, we shall let $\Sch_k$ denote the category of finite type separated schemes over $k$.
-For $X, Y \in \Sch_k$, we shall write $X \times_{\Spec(k)} Y$ simply as $X \times Y$.
+\begin{notat} Given a field $k$, we shall let $\Sch_k$ denote the category of finite type separated schemes over $k$.
 If $k \subset k'$ is a field extension, we shall let $X_{k'} = X \times \Spec(k')$.
 For a Noetherian scheme $X$, we shall let $\irr (X)$ denote the set of all irreducible components of $X$.
-We shall let $X_\red$ denote the closed subscheme of $X$ locally defined by the nilradical of $\sO_{X}$.
-We let $X_\reg$ be the subset of $X$ consisting of points whose local rings are regular.
-If $X$ is excellent (which is the case for objects of $\Sch_k$), $X_\reg$ has the canonical structure of an open subscheme of $X$ which is dense.
-We let $X_\sing$ be the complement of $X_\reg$ with the reduced closed subscheme structure.
+We shall let $X_\red$ denote the closed subscheme of $X$ defined by the ideal sheaf of nilradicals of $\sO_{X}$.
+An intersection of two or more subschemes of $X$ will mean a scheme theoretic intersection unless we mention otherwise.
+For a scheme $X$ over $k$ and a field extension $k \subset k'$, we shall let $X(k')$ denote the set of morphisms $\Spec(k') \to X$ in the category of all schemes over $k$.